Skip to main content

 Every year, Earth Day is a call to dedicate our time, resources, and energy to solving climate change and other environmental issues.

-Point Foundation Scholars across the country are taking action to reduce environmental harm in their communities now and for the future.
-These environmental activists are investing in a sustainable and equitable planet.
-Their commitment to environmental justice involves research, community engagement, and political action.
-LGBTQ students are building a world where everyone has a healthy environment to live, learn, and work.
+Point Foundation Scholars across the country are taking action to reduce environmental harm in their communities now and in the future.
+These environmental activists are investing in a sustainable planet.
+Their commitment to environmental justice involves research, community engagement, and action.
+LGBTQ+ and ally students are building a world where everyone has a healthy environment to live, learn, and work.

 What is environmental justice?